Lowclouds/logtag/README.md

 ```js
 puts(interesting_info, [TRTL_SETTINGS, LogTag.ALLOF, NTRP_PROGRESS, NTRP_SETTINGS]);
 ```
 This will log if TRTL_SETTINGS is set, but if not, then only if NTRP_PROGRESS **and** NTRP_SETTINGS are set.
 Obviously, putting LogTag.ALLOF first in the list of tags will make it operate just like setting LogTag.ALLOF globably.
 Note that LogTag.ALLOF does not have to be set in this case, its mere presence turns the mode on or off for this one log statement.
-Indeed, if you use it in the log statement, then it **should not** be set.
+Indeed, if you use it in the log statement, then it usually **should not** be set.

 ## Am I missing something?